-The purpose of this District is to insure the ongoing maintenance and grading of the storm drain system.
-The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance and servicing of the service area's improvements including, but not limited to; materials, equipment, labor and administrative expenses.
+The purpose of this CSA is to insure the ongoing maintenance and grading of the storm drain system.
+The special benefit assessments to be levied for this CSA are intended to provide a revenue source for all the maintenance and servicing of the service area's improvements including, but not limited to; materials, equipment, labor and administrative expenses.
 However, the assessments are not intended to fund reconstruction or major renovations of the improvements and facilities.
-The improvements to be maintained and funded entirely or partially through the service area assessments are generally described as:
+The maintenance, operation, and servicing of the storm drain system are funded entirely or partially through the service area assessments and generally described as: